10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 10.4.
 Transit accessibility, service area maps

-We illustrate service area computations studying the accessibility of the Gesher (Bridge) theater in the Yafo region of Tel Aviv.
+We illustrate service area computations by studying the accessibility of the Gesher (Bridge) theater in the Yaffo region of Tel Aviv.

 10.4.1.
 From/To-accessibility, fixed-time arrival/departure

 Let us estimate Gesher’s transit accessibility for the visitors at 20:00 when the performance starts, and the visitors’ ability to get back home at 22:30, when it ends.
-In formal terms, we consider one facility and assess facility’s to-accessibility at 20:00 and facility’s from-accessibility at 22:30.
-Accessibility computations, in all possible regimes, demand the definition of parameters that define travelers’ behavior.
-Below, for the PT trips, we assume that:
+In formal terms, we consider one facility and assess the facility’s to-accessibility at 20:00 and from-accessibility at 22:30.
+Accessibility computations demand a definition of parameters of travelers’ behavior.
+Below, for the transit accessibility, we assume that:

-• Maximum walk distance from the last PT stop to the destination building = 400 m
+Maximum walk distance from the last PT stop of a trip to the destination building = 400 m

 a